cvisco/eslint-plugin-requirejs/README.md

 * [no-amd-define](docs/rules/no-amd-define.md): Disallow AMD (dependency array) form of `define` (off by default)
 * [no-named-define](docs/rules/no-named-define.md): Disallow named module form of `define` (off by default)
 * [no-commonjs-wrapper](docs/rules/no-commonjs-wrapper.md): Disallow use of Simplified CommonJS Wrapper (off by default)
+* [no-assign-exports](docs/rules/no-assign-exports.md): Disallow assignment to `exports` when using Simplified CommonJS Wrapper

 ### Don't see the rule you're looking for?